Don’t let funding inhibit your academic career!

 - Reimbursement of application fees for PhD programs

-Scholars are welcome to submit applications for other costs not mentioned here.
+Scholars are welcome to submit applications for other expenses not mentioned here.

 Hayek Fund Application Process

 The application process is open to any student or faculty member at any accredited college or university, regardless of nationality.
-However, applicants from the social sciences and humanities will be given preference and applicants working within the hard sciences are generally not accepted.
-IHS requests that you submit your application online at least four weeks prior to the start of your activity to allow the review committee enough time to consider your application and notify you accordingly.
-Please be aware that we do not award funding retroactively.
+However, applicants from the social sciences and humanities will be given preference, and applicants working within the hard sciences are generally not accepted.
+IHS requests that you submit your application online at least four weeks prior to the start of your activity to allow the review committee ample time to consider your application.
+We do not award funding retroactively.